November 2020 Forecast w/ Astrologer RickLevine: There Must Be Some Way Out of Here

 The New Moon at 23 degrees of Scorpio is sextile Jupiter at 23 degrees of Capricorn.
 And this is what we call a partile aspect.
 The word partile just means within the same degree.

 It's a partile / sextile and sextiles are supportive.
 They're cooperative.
-The energy flows – not as easily as a trine because they're in the same element, but the energy still flows and it works together.
+The energy flows – not as easy as a trine because they're in the same element, but the energy still flows and it works together.

 And so this indicates that there is something expansive, positive, optimistic, and uplifting that we can feel around this particular time.